Pyro-Impact/GuessingGame/README.md

 Edit line 1 of GuessingGame.py and implement the restart_function custom module in your own directory. https://knightlab.northwestern.edu/2014/06/05/five-mini-programming-projects-for-the-python-beginner/ Got the idea here ^

+Note: I do know that the for loop is unecessary and takes up more space, but I included it anyway in order to practice for loops and logic.

 Features:
 1. modules
 2. nested loops